1.3 Aspects of radical creativity

-How is can you be creative?
-What factors enable your radical creativity?
+How can you be radically creative?
+What does striving for radical creativity look like?

 Reflection